malceore/medicalDrone/README.md

 To spawn a two wheeled robot into your simulation run: roslaunch medicalDrone two_wheeled.launch

 You can control the robot by launching the publisher and listeners: rosrun medicalDrone scripts/command_node.py and rosrun medicalDrone scripts/two_wheel_driver.py

+## Running turtle launch
+To output a 2d user interface with a turtle please run the below commands, it sohuld output keys that you canuse to control the velocity of the turtle. roslaunch medicalDrone turtle_teleop.launch